At 6 weeks pregnant, you might notice your pregnancy symptoms have ramped up a notch. Your body is making a baby, which is a mammoth effort.

 - Extreme fatigue

 - Shortness of breath

-- Over emotional, lots of crying, anxiety
+- Feeling over emotional, with lots of crying or anxiety

 - Sore breasts/sore nipples